 Ongoing Problems and Complications of Narcissistic Personality Disorder

 Untreated NPD can lead to erratic symptoms and behaviors such as impulsivity, violence or suicidal tendencies.
-Difficulties with work or with interpersonal relationships may lead to other mental health problems such as substance abuse, depression or anxiety disorders.
+Difficulties with work or with interpersonal relationships may lead to other mental health disorders like substance abuse, depression, or anxiety disorders.

 An individual with NPD is likely to believe there’s nothing wrong with them, and for that reason, they aren’t likely to seek treatment unless the condition begins to interfere with their life in some way.
 Treatment of this condition usually involves long-term psychotherapy.
 Medication may be prescribed for co-occurring conditions such as anxiety or depression.

 In therapy, a person with NPD can learn to relate to others in healthier ways, to get better at tolerating failure or criticisms, and at accepting responsibility for their actions.
 Including family members or other loved ones in therapy may be beneficial and can also provide support and education to loved ones.